 D5, it must also provide nodes

-For more details on NMTs, take a look at the original paper.
+For more details on NMTs, refer to the original paper.

 Building a PoS blockchain for DA

 The Celestia DA layer consists of a PoS blockchain.
 Celestia is dubbing this blockchain as the celestia-app, an application that provides transactions to facilitate the DA layer and is built using Cosmos SDK.
 The following figure shows the main components of celestia-app.